WSAI

-WSAI (1360 AM) is a Cincinnati, Ohio commercial radio station.
+WSAI (1360 AM) is a radio station in Cincinnati, Ohio.
 Owned and operated by iHeartMedia, its studios, as well as those of iHeartMedia's other Cincinnati stations, are in the Towers of Kenwood building next to I-71 in the Kenwood section of Sycamore Township, and its transmitter site is in Mount Healthy.

 Programming

-WSAI is known as "Fox Sports 1360", and airs the entire Fox schedule, including The Dan Patrick Show, Rich Eisen, and Colin Cowherd.
+WSAI is known as "Fox Sports 1360", and airs the entire Fox Sports Radio schedule, including The Dan Patrick Show, Rich Eisen, and Colin Cowherd.
 It is the Cincinnati affiliate for University of Louisville Cardinals football and basketball (if Kentucky is on ESPN 1530), NFL on Westwood One, NCAA college basketball on Westwood One, NCAA college football on Westwood One, and Columbus Blue Jackets hockey.
+WSAI also airs FC Cincinnati games if ESPN 1530 is airing NFL on Westwood One games at the same time.